lfurtkevicova/gislab-my-notes/docs/general/terms.rst

    by hyphens ``0-0-0-0-0-0`` or three groups of four hexadecimal digits separated by dots ``0.0.0``

+*Master*
+   is GIS.lab server which acts as conventional server.
+It provides boot service, file, geo-database or chat server.

 *Network mask*
    tells computer the size of the network to which it is being connected, it is formatted the same way as the IP address, but usually looks something